James E. Rogers (attorney): Career

-Rogers owns 98% of the stock of Sunbelt Communications Company (now Intermountain West Communications Company), which owns and operates the NBC affiliate television stations in Las Vegas, Reno and Elko, Nevada; Yuma, Arizona-El Centro, California; Helena, Montana; Pocatello-Idaho Falls, Idaho; Casper, Wyoming; and the Fox affiliate in Twin Falls, Idaho.
+Rogers owned 98% of the stock of Sunbelt Communications Company (now Intermountain West Communications Company), which owned and operated the NBC affiliate television stations in Las Vegas, Reno and Elko, Nevada; Yuma, Arizona-El Centro, California; Helena, Montana; Pocatello-Idaho Falls, Idaho; Casper, Wyoming; and the Fox affiliate in Twin Falls, Idaho.

 Rogers was in active law practice in Las Vegas from 1964 through 1988, at which time he ceased practicing to devote 100% of his time to the development of the television and radio stations of Sunbelt.

-Rogers became a member of the Board of Directors of Nevada National Bank in 1981 (the third largest bank in Nevada), served as a member of the bank's Loan Committee for ten years and was chairman of the board from 1985 to 1987.
+Rogers became a member of the Board of Directors of Nevada National Bank in 1981 (the third largest bank in Nevada), served as a member of the bank's Loan Committee for ten years, and was chairman of the board from 1985 to 1987.
 He was involved in the purchase of Nevada National Bank by Security Pacific Bank of California in 1989, and served on the board of directors of Security Pacific Bank, Nevada until it was purchased by Bank of America.
 He was a founder and served on the board of directors of Community Bank of Nevada, and was chairman of its Loan Committee until he left that bank to form Nevada First Bank in 1998.
 He is a founder and presently serves as the chairman of the board of Nevada First Bank.

-Rogers was appointed by the Board of Regents to serve as the UCCSN's Interim Chancellor on May 7, 2004.
+Rogers was appointed by the Board of Regents to serve as the Interim Chancellor of the Nevada System of Higher Education on May 7, 2004.

 Philanthropic activity

-An active supporter of education, he and his wife, Beverly, have made substantial financial contributions to various colleges and universities.
+An active supporter of education, he and his wife, Beverly, made substantial financial contributions to various colleges and universities.
 Their gift to the University of Arizona College of Law totaled $115 million.
 In November 1998, the Arizona Board of Regents renamed the University of Arizona college of Law James E. Rogers College of Law.